 Paypal Virtual Terminal Fees

-If you’ve read any of our other reviews on Paypal products, you’ll know that Paypal is generally one of the more expensive offerings.
+If you’ve read any of our other reviews on Paypal products (like our PayPal Here Card Reader review), you’ll know that Paypal is generally one of the more expensive offerings.
 Their virtual terminal is no exception, in fact transaction fees are actually slightly higher for their Virtual Terminal transactions.
 This is perhaps only natural, as over-the-phone payments generally incur a higher transaction fee than card machine payments due to the increased risk involved, but it could be off-putting for many small or new businesses.

 Paypal’s virtual terminal isn’t included in their payment processing plan as standard.
 Instead, you’ll have to pay an additional £20 a month for the privilege.
 That being said, you don’t have any contractual obligation, so if you decide that this payment method is something that you no longer wish to offer, or you find a better deal elsewhere, you should have no trouble moving.